balmjs/balm-ui/CONTRIBUTING.md

 ## Pull Request Guidelines

-- The `master` branch is just a snapshot of the latest stable release.
-All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**
+- The `main` branch is just a snapshot of the latest stable release.
+All development should be done in dedicated branches. **Do not submit PRs against the `main` branch.**

 - Checkout a topic branch from a base branch, e.g. `dev`, and merge back against that branch.